Understanding estimated callback time (ECBT)

 - Understanding waitlist priorities

-Definition of Terms
+Definition of terms

 Before we begin to understand the way in which ECBT is calculated, let's define a few important terms that we will see in the ECBT formulas.
 Use the following table as a reference to understand the terminology used throughout this guide.

-Forecast waitlist size | Forecast waitlist size determines the amount of time expected to be taken up by calls that will be launched between now and the expected launch time of the current call.
+Forecast waitlist size determines the amount of time expected to be taken up by calls that will be launched between now and the expected launch time of the current call.
 For Call Targets with large forecast waitlist sizes, the value is automatically increased to account for retry attempts.
-Forecast waitlist size is recalculated after each call is answered, scheduled, or ended. |

-Forecast queue size | Forecast queue size predicts the number of calls placed in the high-priority holding queue that have not yet been answered by an agent. |
+- Forecast queue size predicts the number of calls placed in the high-priority holding queue that have not yet been answered by an agent.

-Average seconds per agent answer | Average seconds per agent answer tracks a rolling average of the time elapsed between agent answer events.
-Callback uses a configurable rolling average to ensure that this metric remains as accurate as possible and responsive to changing queue conditions.
-You can refine the calculation for the average seconds per agent answer by adjusting the Minimum Averaging Window in Minutes and Minimum Number of Data Points to Average settings.
-Callback only tracks calls that it has handled and sent to your contact center.
-Calls in your ACD are not included in this or other calculations. |
+Average seconds per agent answer tracks a rolling average of the time elapsed between agent answer events.
+Mindful uses a configurable rolling average to ensure that this metric remains as accurate as possible and responsive to changing queue conditions.

-Minimum Callback Delay | Minimum Callback Delay is a configurable setting that sets a minimum length of time that Mindful Callback will wait before dialing an ASAP callback.
-We recommend setting Minimum Callback Delay to the same value used for your offer threshold--the minimum amount of wait time that will trigger a callback offer. |
+We recommend setting Minimum Callback Delay to the same value used for your offer threshold--the minimum amount of wait time that will trigger a callback offer.

-ECBT Formulas
+ECBT formulas

 Two different scenarios can impact the calculation of ECBT: